kfrank/volunteer-coordinator-playbook/README.md

 ### Fonts

-Fonts are also specificed within the `src/styles/_theme.scss` file, but require extra work.
+Fonts are also specified within the `src/styles/_theme.scss` file, but require extra work.
 The easiest way to replace fonts is to use Google Fonts.
-Find the name of the font you'd like to add, and replace `Inter` in the `gatsby-config.js` file (line 73).
+Find the name of the font you'd like to add and replace `Inter` in the `gatsby-config.js` file (line 73).
 You can also specify the font weights on the same line.
 Then, in the `_theme.scss` file, replace `Inter` with the name of your font.

 For more information on using Google Fonts with Gatsby, read the package page for [gatsby-plugin-google-fonts](https://www.gatsbyjs.org/packages/gatsby-plugin-google-fonts/).